Addressing “Summer Melt”: Resources to Prepare Students for Day One of College

 To support the transition to college, New Visions would like to highlight key resources and programs available for students, their families and college counselors.

 In order to combat "summer melt," New Visions has partnered with a number of community-based organizations and school support organizations (Bottom Line, College Bound Initiative, College Now, Goddard Riverside Community Center - Options, Graduate NYC!, iMentor, Linct to Success, New Settlement Apartments and the Urban Assembly) to develop a series of matriculation guides with specific tips for enrolling in more than 60 colleges throughout New York State.
 Each guide serves as a checklist, providing students with links to school specific information on what’s needed to enroll successfully.
 A complete listing of the guides can be found at NYCCollegeLine.org, including all of the CUNY and SUNY guides.

-Besides the above projects, the New Visions’ Community Engagement and College Readiness team support also includes providing monthly professional development opportunities for counselors, college culture building activities for grades 9-12, a series of college fairs for 11th and 12th grade students, a week long pre-college boot camp at SUNY Herkimer and developing partnerships with colleges that provide college-credit courses and campus visits for New York City high school students.
+Besides the above projects, the New Visions’ Community Engagement and College Readiness team support also includes providing monthly professional development opportunities for counselors, college culture building activities for grades 9-12, a series of college fairs for 11th and 12th grade students, Direct Admissions Events for two and four-year colleges, a week long pre-college boot camp at SUNY Herkimer and developing partnerships with colleges that provide college-credit courses and campus visits for New York City high school students.
 As a result of these initiatives, the dedicated work of the New Visions’ team and its partners, students have fewer questions and are better prepared to start college on day one!

 For more information, please visit our Road to College page.
 To learn how you can partner with our Community Engagement and College Readiness team, please email E. Lydell Carter (email@example.com) or Kory McBride (firstname.lastname@example.org).